Five Pop-Up Bars That Make This Winter in Boston Less Terrible

 Winter Is Coming at Precinct Kitchen + Bar

 Game of Thrones fans will appreciate this patio pop-up, debuting Tuesday, Jan.
-9 with themed drinks nightly throughout the rest of January.
-Costumes and attire inspired by the Tyrion Lannister, Jon Snow, Daenarys Targaryan, and other residents of the Seven Kingdoms of Westeros and Essos are encouraged, though the space is complete with wearable furs and other décor.
+9 with themed drinks nightly through Saturday, Feb.
+10. Costumes and attire inspired by the Tyrion Lannister, Jon Snow, Daenarys Targaryan, and other residents of the Seven Kingdoms of Westeros and Essos are encouraged, though the space is complete with wearable furs and other décor.
 Libations including the Brewery Ommegang “Winter Is Here” Belgian-style double white ale in a collectible bottle; hot mulled wine—aka the Red Wedding—with a collectible glassware option; and more inspired cocktails.

 154 Berkley St., Boston, 617-532-3827, precinctkitchenandbar.com.